stevehjohn/ABS/README.md

 When it detects you are connected to one, it will perform the Airplane mode, re-enable WiFi/Bluetooth procedure automatically.
 When you disconnect, it reverts the phone to normal usage.

+## What's with all the permission requests?

+Unfortunately, to get WiFi network names Android requires location permissions.
+As this service monitors in the background, it also needs the permission even when the app UI isn't running.
+Lastly, Android forces you to show a notification for a contiunally running service.

 ## TODO List

 - Modify dimensions in text_row_item.xml to come from dimens.xml